Hounnankan7/Hero-War-Beta_Version/README.md

 # Hero-War-II
-Prototype of a text based fighting game between heroes from legend, and developped in Lua and LOVE 2D framework for a bigger project.
+Prototype of a click based fighting game between heroes from legend, and developped in Lua and LOVE 2D framework for a bigger project.

 # Systèmes Implémentés